hegoimanzano/ICASCM2025/03_lammps_input.md

 The LAMMPS **input file** contains, together with the **data file** that we built, the necessary information to run (an analyse) your molecular dynamics simulation.
 We will have two different execises depending on the experience.

 > ✏️ **Novel users** will have to follow the [Basic LAMMPS input file for C-S-H simulations](#basic-lammps-input-file-for-c-s-h-simulations) section to understand and create in a text file the LAMMPS input file.
-The simulation must equilibrate the system for 0.5 ps in NPT and perform a production run in NVT for 1 ps, with clayFF force field, dumping the trayectory every 200 steps and printing the properties every 100 steps.
+The simulation must equilibrate the system for 0.2 ns in NPT and perform a production run in NVT for 0.1 ns, with clayFF force field, dumping the trayectory every 1000 steps and printing the properties every 1000 steps.

 > ✒️ **Advanced users** will have to follow the [Basic LAMMPS input file for C-S-H simulations](#basic-lammps-input-file-for-c-s-h-simulations) section, and add the information on the [Advanced LAMMPS input file for C-S-H simulations](#advanced-lammps-input-file-for-c-s-h-simulations) section to improve the LAMMPS input file.
-The simulation must equilibrate the system for 0.5 ps in NPT and perform a production run in NVT for 1 ps, with clayFF force field, dumping the trayectory every 200 steps and printing the properties every 100 steps.
-The simulation must print the MSD and the density profiles of Cl, Na and water in 2 files called MSD.txt and DP.txt.
+The simulation must equilibrate the system for 0.2 ns in NPT and perform a production run in NVT for 0.1 ns, with clayFF force field, dumping the trayectory every 1000 steps and printing the properties every 1000 steps.
+The simulation must print the MSD and the density profiles of Cl and water.

 ### The structure of a LAMMPS input file